 We will amplify all microsatellite loci (Table 1) for our selected DNA samples in 3 individual 96-well plates (one plate for each multiplex; Table 2) using polymerase chain reaction at the parameters listed in the DNA Isolation and Microsatellite Multiplexes section above.
 We will include one positive control and one negative control along with our 94 template DNA extracts for each multiplex.
 We will select one 8-well row, including the positive and negative controls, to image on a 2% agarose gel for each plate to check for contamination.
 PCR products will be diluted 1:10 with ddH2O to prevent over-fluorescence in fragment analysis.
-Diluted products will be sent in 2 uL aliquots for analysis on an at the University of Missouri DNA Core Facility.
+Diluted products will be sent in 2 uL aliquots for analysis on an ABI 3730xl DNA analyzer (Thermo Fisher Scientific, Waltham, MA) at the University of Missouri DNA Core Facility.
 We will visualize fluorescence of microsatellite alleles using GeneMarker v.
 1.97 (Kellander et al. 2002).
 To enumerate and identify alleles consistently across multiplexes and across all loci, we will score alleles automatically using Panel Editor in GeneMarker.
 Potential peaks that register below 200 fluorescence units will be considered erroneous and not included in downstream analyses.
 (UNFINISHED)

 Genomic Analyses – We will estimate genomic divergence among pure M. d. velox and non-native conspecifics (M. d. dolomieu) and congeners (M. punctulatus and M. salmoides) using single nucleotide polymorphisms (SNPs).
 With next-generation sequencing (NGS) technologies and the increased availability of methods that apply NGS to genotyping non-model organisms (Davey et al. 2011; Elshire et al. 2011), we will be able to more precisely determine levels of Smallmouth Diversity in the Interior Highlands.